OriannaMilone/RaceTrack/README.md

 DB_HOST=localhost
 DB_NAME=racetrack
 DB_PORT=5432

+# Python interpreter path for the simulation module:
+# (Adjust this according to your system and environment)
+PYTHON_PATH=/home/your_username/RaceTrack/venv/bin/python  # On Linux/Mac
+# or on Windows:
+PYTHON_PATH=C:/Path/To/venv/Scripts/python.exe
 ```
 Replace `YOUR_PASSWORD_HERE` with the password you set for the `postgres` user during PostgreSQL installation.
+Also, make sure to set PYTHON_PATH to point to the Python executable inside your virtual environment.
 ##### 5.2 Save the `.env` file